sonajX/YouTube-Clone-HTML-CSS/README.txt

-Watched the HTML & CSS Full Course - Beginner to Pro by SuperSimplified Dev The final project is a clone of the frontpage of YouTube
+Watched the HTML & CSS Full Course - Beginner to Pro by SuperSimplifiedDev The final project is a clone of the frontpage of YouTube

 Started:‎